-Evidence of satisfactory practice Tick Evidence of unsatisfactory practice Tick ECG ECG Largely present throughout without 2D image Unstable or frequently absent making interference timings inaccurate Optimisation Optimisation Infrequent, non-repetitive optimisation errors which Frequent, repetitive optimisation errors which do not detract from the case conclusion detract from the case conclusion Complete study Incomplete study Images are complete enough to allow full assessment Images are missing which are relevant to the of the selected pathology, including Doppler study accurate assessment of the selected pathology, and measurements. including inadequate Doppler study or relevant measurements quoted in report but not demonstrated.
-2D measurements/M-mode (if appropriate) 2D measurements/M-mode (if appropriate) Accurate throughout with minor errors only Frequent inaccuracies or isolated inaccuracies that change the categorisation of the chosen pathology Colour Doppler Colour Doppler Accurate box size, gain, scale and baseline settings Frequent inaccuracies of box size, gain, scale and demonstrating anatomy clearly baseline settings which prevent clear demonstration of the anatomy Spectral Doppler Spectral Doppler Accurate use with good cursor alignment and Inaccurate use with poor cursor alignment or optimised waveforms waveform optimisation altering pathology assessment Dathalagy accessment Pathology assessment Full assessment of the unrepaired lesion with Pathology assessment Missing or poor quality images with do not necessary measurements demonstrate the lesion necessary measurements demonstrate the lesion No images missing which are key to pathology Images missing which are key to pathology assessment assessment No measurements significantly inaccurate that are Measurements key to pathology key to pathology assessment assessment significantly inaccurate and change the categorisation of the pathology Report is complete and accurate Report is incomplete or inaccurate Comprehensive and accurate description of all parts Partial and inaccurate description of parts of the of the heart heart Correct categorisation of chosen pathology Incorrect categorisation of chosen pathology $\label{lem:correct} \textbf{Correct interpretation of findings in the clinical context}$ Incorrect interpretation of findings in the clinical context
+Congenital heart disease accreditation.
+Case 1 - No ormal stu dy Practice must be satisfactory in all areas to pass Evidence of satisfactory practice Tick Evidence of unsatisfactory practice Tick ECG S ECG Largely present throughout without 2D Unstable or frequently absent making image interference timings inaccurate Optimisation Optimisation Infrequent, non-repetitive optimisation Frequent, repetitive optimisation errors which do not detract from the case errors which detract from the case conclusion conclusion 100 Complete study Incomplete study Images are complete enough to allow full Images are missing which are relevant to the sequential, segmental assessment of the heart, accurate segmental, sequential assessment of the including Doppler study and measurements. heart, including inadequate Doppler study or relevant measurements quoted in report but not demonstrated.
+2D measurements/M-mode (if appropriate) 2D measurements/M-mode (if appropriate) Accurate throughout with minor errors only Frequent inaccuracies or isolated inaccuracies that - 10 change the categorisation of the chosen pathology - Colour Doppler Colour Doppler Accurate box size, gain, scale and baseline Frequent inaccuracies of box size, gain, scale and settings demonstrating anatomy clearly baseline settings which prevent clear demonstration of the anatomy Spectral Doppler Spectral Doppler Accurate use with good cursor alignment and Inaccurate use with poor cursor alignment or optimised waveforms waveform optimisation altering pathology assessment Pathology assessment Pathology assessment No images missing which are key to pathology Images missing which are key to pathology assessment assessment No measurements significantly inaccurate that Measurements key to pathology assessment are key to pathology assessment significantly inaccurate and change the categorisation of the pathology Report is complete and accurate Report is incomplete or inaccurate Comprehensive/accurate description of all parts Partial/inaccurate description of parts of the heart of the heart and connections and connections Correct categorisation of chosen pathology (NB Incorrect categorisation of chosen pathology trivial abnormalities may be included in this case) Incorrect interpretation of findings in the clinical Correct interpretation of findings in the clinical context context